![]() | ![]() | ![]() | ![]() | ![]() | ![]() |

-Relief of Poona Mission - Part IIIReturn to Part II
+Relief of Poona Mission - Part III

-The Poonas shoulder the organ and run to the barricades, intending to pass the instrument over to their tribesmen on the other side.
-A strange call is suddenly heard.
-From behind a hut steps the Lord of the Jungle, who releases an arrow from his mighty bow.
-Naturally it flies true and strikes dead one of the organ's bearers.
-Just as mysteriously the Apeman silently disappears again.
 The remaining carriers stumble, and the heavy instrument is dropped to the ground, crushing one of their number.
 Beaton is now really furious!
 It'll cost over a shilling to retune the bloody thing now.
 Urged on by Beaton the last few defenders begin a fierce tug of war over the organ.
 It hangs in the balance for a few crucial minutes, then the Poonan reinforcements manage to wrest the musical instrument from the Christians.
 It gets thrown roughly over the wall, where the other Go-Go Poonans begin carrying it quickly towards the jungle.
 Beaton weeps with true anguish.
 The cost of replacing those pipes by gad!

 A few misguided and outnumbered Poonas turn from assaulting the Pygmies to face the enraged Rifles.
 A tactical error that Major Niles is quick to point out to them.
 Not even breaking stride, he skewers one native and runs madly to the relief of the Mission.
 Major General Percy Flunderton, hearing screams and splashes, merely sighs.
 This sort of odd behavior is not unexpected, given the state of several mailed parcels that had arrived in somewhat battered condition.
 Flunderton had suspected some of the marks were from teeth.
 The redcoats waited until the ship had docked, then quickly and obediently doubletimed around the Posties.